Posted: 12/09/18 | December 9th, 2018

 - Snapseed (iOS or Android) – Another free Google tool, Snapseed is the best mobile image-editing app for both iOS and Android.
 It’s an incredibly powerful tool that, while simple to start using, has a great many features that take time to fully master.
 I use it for 95% of my mobile editing needs.

 Editing your photos is a crucial step that far too many people skip.
 As you can see from this lesson, there is much more to editing your photos than just picking a filter and posting your picture on Instagram.
-By incorporating some of these tips and techniques into your post-processing routine you’ll be able to improve your travel photography in leaps and bounds.
+By incorporating some of these tips and techniques into your post-processing routine, you’ll be able to improve your travel photography by leaps and bounds.

 So get out there and start taking pictures!